tianon/gentoo-overlay/README.md

 # here for app-emulation/lxc-docker?

-The `app-emulation/lxc-docker` package has moved to its [own repository](https://github.com/tianon/docker-overlay).
+The `app-emulation/lxc-docker` (and companion `app-emulation/lxc-docker-bin`) package has moved to its [own repository](https://github.com/tianon/docker-overlay).
 For your convenience, that repository has been added to the repositories.xml file here so that you can simply invoke the following to keep up:

 	layman -f -a docker